 Cemeteries in Ontario are regulated by the Ontario Ministry of Consumer Services, which administers the Funeral, Burial and Cremation Services Act.
 Our By-laws outlining the rules and regulations are publicly available and must be provided to all who engage our services.

 - Printed copies are available from the office.
-View a copy of our by-laws online and/or download a copy here »
+View our by-laws online and/or download a copy here »

 St. John's Norway Cemetery has developed in a beautiful natural setting.
 The extensive varied treescape reaches deep into the earth, yet stretches tall to the sky, drawing strength from creation: the sun and the rain.
 Consider this: the natural, historical setting of St. John's is a powerful statement of the role we each play in the cosmic cycle of life, death and rebirth to new life.

 - And we now offer "green" living trees and shrubs as gifts and memorials.
-For more information, click here »
+For more information, see here »

 50,000 gravesites and nearly 80,000 interments, we are a substantial historical record as well as an historic site.